 - Vocational education in Turku

 - Brochures of Turku Vocational Institute in foreign languages

 - Apprenticeship education

-Preparatory education for upper secondary vocational education and training for adults
+Preparatory education for vocational education and training for adults

-- This education is meant primarily for youth and adults who do not have an upper secondary degree, but who wish to enter vocational basic education and who wish to strengthen their skills and abilities to get a vocational basic degree.
+- This education is meant primarily for youth and adults who need individualised education paths to access education leading to a degree.

 - Immigrants or persons with an immigrant background who wish to participate in this education should have their Finnish language skills at level A2.2. on the scale of description for language levels.

 - This education is free of charge.
 The students get a free meal on school days.
 The students must pay the costs of transportation to school and back as well as textbooks.
 It is possible to get student allowance or labour market subsidy for the studies.

 - Apply directly to the vocational institution.